YC0101/4156FinalProject/README.md

 This service is also deployed to the cloud leveraging the Google Cloud Platform (GCP).
 You can conveniently access our service without the need for a local setup through https://ase-team.ue.r.appspot.com/!
 A welcome message will be displayed upon accessing the URL if the cloud service is functioning correctly.
 When using Postman for testing, direct your requests to the following format `https://ase-team.ue.r.appspot.com/endpoint?arg=value`.
 This configuration enables you to fully utilize our service.

 Welcome to test and try the functionalities!
+If you want to explore steps to deploy RMS to GCP, check [Steps to deploy to GCP](#steps-to-deploy-to-GCP)

 ## Class Overview